ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: Introduction

-\myparagraph{Erasure Code-based Atomic Storage.} \nnrev{Replication-based atomic memory emulations suffer from high storage cost and bandwidth with larger replication factor.
-On the other hand, higher replication factor increases data-durability in the presence of failures. }{To avoid the high storage and communication costs stemmed from the use of replication, } erasure codes provide an alternative way to emulate fault-tolerant shared atomic storage.
-In comparison to replication, algorithms based on erasure codes significantly reduce both the storage and communication costs of the implementation.
-An $[n, k]$ erasure code splits the value $v$ of size $1$ unit into $k$ elements, each of size $\frac{1}{k}$ units, creates $n$ {\em coded elements}, and stores one coded element per server.
-The size of each coded element is also $\frac{1}{k}$ units, and thus the total storage cost across the $n$ servers is $\frac{n}{k}$ units.
-For example, if we use an $[n = 3, k = 2]$ MDS code, the storage cost is simply $1.5$ TB, which is 2 times lower than the storage in the case of ABD.
-A similar reduction in bandwidth per operation is possible in many erasure code-based algorithms for implementing atomicity.
-A class of erasure codes known as Maximum Distance Separable (MDS) codes have the property that value $v$ can be reconstructed from any $k$ out of these $n$ coded elements.
-Motivated by these approaches, recently, several ensure code based algorithms for implementing strong consistency on message-passing models have been proposed in theory~ \cite{CT06, CadambeLMM17, DGL08, SODA2016, radon}, and in practice~\cite{GIZA2017, Zhang2016}.
-However, the leap from replication-based to erasure code-based algorithms for strong consistency comes with the additional burden of synchronizing the access of multiple pieces of coded-elements from the same version of the the data object.
-This naturally leads to relatively complex algorithms.
+\myparagraph{Erasure Code-based Atomic Storage.} \nn{Erasure Coded-based DSS are extremely beneficial to save storage and communication costs while maintaining similar fault-tolerance levels as in replication based DSS~\cite{GIZA2017}.} Mechanisms using an $[n, k]$ erasure code splits a value $v$ of size, say $1$ unit, into $k$ elements, each of size $\frac{1}{k}$ units, \nnrev{creates $n$ \myemph{coded elements}, and stores one coded element per server.
+The size of each coded element is also $\frac{1}{k}$ units, and thus the total storage cost across the $n$ servers is $\frac{n}{k}$ units.}{creates $n$ \myemph{coded elements} of the same size, and stores one coded element per server, for a total storage cost of $\frac{n}{k}$ units.} \nnrev{So in our previous example, an $[n = 3, k = 2]$ code, will incur a storage cost of $1.5$ TB, which is 2 times lower than the storage needed by replication-based methods.
+A similar reduction in bandwidth used per operation, \nn{and thus in operation latency}, is also possible.}{So the $[n = 3, k = 2]$ code in the previous example will reduce the storage cost to 1.5TB and the communication cost to 1.5MB (improving also operation latency).} Maximum Distance Separable (MDS) codes have the property that value $v$ can be reconstructed from any $k$ out of these $n$ coded elements\vc{; \nnrev{it is also worth noting}{note} that replication is a special case of MDS codes with $k=1$.} \vc{\nnrev{The potential cost-savings in light of rapidly growing data volumes, combined}{In addition to the potential cost-savings, the suitability of erasure-codes for DSS is amplified} with the emergence of highly optimized erasure coding libraries, \nn{that} reduce encoding/decoding overheads~\cite{burihabwa2016performance, intel-isal, EC-Cache}.
+In fact, an exciting recent body of systems and optimization works \cite{PARS, EC-Store, EC-Cache, WPS, xiang2016joint, joshi2017efficient, xiang2015multi,yu2018sp} have demonstrated that for several data stores, \nn{the use of} erasure coding \nnrev{can have much}{results in} lower latencies than replication based \nn{approaches.} \nn{This is achieved} by allowing the system \nnrev{to more flexibility} to carefully tune erasure coding parameters, data placement strategies, and other system parameters \nn{that} improve workload characteristics -- such as load and spatial distribution.
+A complementary body of work has \nnrev{developed}{proposed} novel non-blocking algorithms that use erasure coding to provide an \nnrev{consistent}{} atomic storage over asynchronous message passing models \nnrev{have been proposed in}{}\cite{CT06, CadambeLMM17, DGL08, SODA2016, radon,GIZA2017, Zhang2016}.} Since erasure code-based algorithms, unlike \nn{their} replication-based counter parts, incur the additional burden of synchronizing the access of multiple pieces of coded-elements from the \textit{same version} of the data object, these algorithms \nnrev{are}{are quite} complex.